-No real Trick-or-Treating this Halloween?
-There are still plenty of fun ways to have a spooktastic Halloween party celebration at home during the pandemic
+Not trick-or-treating this Halloween?
+There are still plenty of fun ways to have a spooktastic Halloween party celebration at home

-Sadly, the reality – in this COVID-19 dogged year – is that Halloween celebrations will need to be adapted.
-Big community events cannot go ahead – and probably haven’t even been planned for.
-And Trick-or-Treating, in the neighbourhood or around the condo, is ill-advised because of the potential issues like cross-contamination from little hands in bowls of Halloween chocs and candy, or accidentally bumping into other groups.
+Once again Hallowe’en celebrations will need to be adapted.
+Big community events cannot go ahead and while there are some Hallowe’en events in town, Trick or Treating in the neighbourhood or around the condo, is ill-advised because of the potential issues like cross-contamination from little hands in bowls of sweets, or accidentally bumping into other groups.
 However if you think you can do it safely in your neighbourhood, then why not.

-So here are my easy top tips to celebrate Halloween at Home
+So here are my easy tips to celebrate Halloween at Home

 1. Get the kids involved.
 There are lots (and lots) of easy crafts on the internet and Pinterest.
-Use the rainy days to make some fabulous decorations from recycling old toilet rolls and other fun things.
+Use the rainy days or weekends at home to make some fabulous decorations from recycling old toilet rolls and other fun things.
 Once you have a basic set of paints, papers or pens in spooky colours – you are all set to make so much!

 4. Plan.
 Your party doesn’t need to go on for hours and hours – but you want to make it as fun as you can.
 Decided if you will be letting kids watch a movie (factor in games and snack time on top of the movie time).

-5. Start with an “Arrival Gift” – this can be a small pumpkin/cauldron filled with some fun accessories to be used throughout the night.
+- Start with an “Arrival Gift” – this can be a small pumpkin/cauldron filled with some fun accessories to be used throughout the night.
 Think of glowsticks, silly glasses, hair clips, fake fangs – the list is endless!
-Make sure they are labelled so there are no mix ups.
+Make sure they are labelled so there are no mix-ups.
 The guests can fill them with the candy they get through party games and more.

 However you celebrate Halloween this year, I hope you have fun!